Deicke and Millbrig bentonite layers: Origins

 The volcanic eruption that produced the Deicke K-bentonite bed which has been dated to 457.1 ±1.0, which was calculated using a concordant uranium-lead dating zircon fraction.
 The Deicke and Millbrig eruptions have a minimal estimation of 600000 km2 covered and at least 1122 km3 of pre-compaction bentonite that was accumulated over North America.
 Some researchers believe that these eruptions could have caused a global cooling event, lowering the Earth's surface temperature several degrees.
 Other researchers did not find enough data to support the claim of significant cooling based on their sample location.

 Field areas

 There are many different areas where current field work is being done on the Deicke and Millbrig bentonite layers.
 Due to the large expanse of these layers in the geologic record outcrops can be found all over the country.
-Some researchers have worked in field areas in Deickeyville, Wisconsin; Guttenberg, Iowa; Bloody Run, Iowa; Decorah, Iowa; Locust, Iowa; Spring Grove, Minnesota; Sugar Creek, Minnesota; and Rochester, Minnesota.
-These locations are listed from the southeast (Deickeyville) to the northwest (Rochester).
+Some researchers have worked in field areas in Dickeyville, Wisconsin; Guttenberg, Iowa; Bloody Run, Iowa; Decorah, Iowa; Locust, Iowa; Spring Grove, Minnesota; Sugar Creek, Minnesota; and Rochester, Minnesota.
+These locations are listed from the southeast (Dickeyville) to the northwest (Rochester).
 The area sampled also is dominantly shale in the southeast and changes to a carbonate dominated outcrops in the northwest.
 Also some researchers work predominately in the Appalachians.
 Samples can be gathered from as far south as Birmingham, Alabama to Roanoke, Virginia and extending further north.